rafie-b/rafie-b/README.md

 ## Hello!
-This is Rafieb ✨
+This is Rafieb 🤍
-Data Science enthusiast reaching out something to hold
+### Geoscientist 🌎

-### Geoscientist
+✨ Data Science enthusiast reaching out something to hold ✨

 This is a general repo where I'm storing tests and other working lines.